telaoumatenyanis/GenAlgo.js/README.md

 Crossover function and pair selection function are linked and must both be set in order to create a genetic algorithm.

-Doing only crossovers or only mutation can result in slow convergence or being stuck in local extrema.
+Doing only crossovers or mutations can result in slow convergence or being stuck in local extrema.

 | Parameter            |                                                      Type                                                      |   Default   | Required | Description                                                                                                                                        |
 | -------------------- | :------------------------------------------------------------------------------------------------------------: | :---------: | :------: | -------------------------------------------------------------------------------------------------------------------------------------------------- |